Haroenv/dzello-dot-com/site/content/blog/2017-06-12-how-to-scale-community-support-for-apis.md

 image = "/images/talks/josh-dzielak-devxcon-2017.png"
 imageWidth = 779
 imageHeight = 452
-title = "How to scale community support for APIs - DevXCon 2017"
+title = "How to scale community support for APIs presented at DevXCon 2017"

 +++